What we have done already

 The RA’s exhibitions are increasingly being designed with an eye on sustainability.
 Travelling cases for works on loan are regularly being reused, as are the plinths and display cases, where possible.
 We are also looking to reduce our carbon impact in relation to the transportation of artworks for each exhibition.
 As much as possible we are looking to consolidate shipments.

-● Consolidated shipments of works for Invited Artists works (with any others coming in on trucks scheduled for collecting empty crates).
+● Consolidated shipments of all inbound and outbound Invited works wherever possible.
 And, as most works come from the UK this limits the impact of transportation.

 ● Reduced environmental conditions.
 The Summer Exhibition does not have controlled environmental conditions, the temperature set in the Galleries is ‘comfort cooling’ only.
 This requires much less energy.